a-r-d/a-r-d.github.io/_posts/2025-03-08-making-the-product-sing.markdown

 I have my entire product's feature set written out in English with a mapping of every page and link and I iterate over it with o1 and r1.

-Bryan and I watch almost every conversation that comes in [LeadTruffle](https://leadtruffle.com) and we probably will continue to do so until there is so much volume we can't anymore.
+Bryan and I watch almost every conversation that comes in [LeadTruffle - our new AI first lead handling too for home services](https://leadtruffle.com) and we probably will continue to do so until there is so much volume we can't anymore.

 ## Just do the extra effort.